PacktPublishing/The-Kaggle-Book/Errata.md

 Here is how we define the cells:
-* TP (true positives): These are located in the lower-right cell, containing examples that have been correctly predicted as positive ones.
+* **TP (true positives)**: These are located in the `lower-right cell`, containing examples that have been correctly predicted as positive ones.
-* FP (false positives): These are located in the upper-right cell, containing examples that have been predicted as positive but are actually negative.
+* **FP (false positives)**: These are located in the `upper-right cell`, containing examples that have been predicted as positive but are actually negative.
-* FN (false negatives): These are located in the lower-left cell, containing examples that have been predicted as negative but are actually positive.
+* **FN (false negatives)**: These are located in the `lower-left cell`, containing examples that have been predicted as negative but are actually positive.
-* TN (true negatives): These are located in the upper-left cell, containing examples that have been correctly predicted as negative ones.
+* **TN (true negatives)**: These are located in the `upper-left cell`, containing examples that have been correctly predicted as negative ones.